Advaxis

-Advaxis Immunotherapies Inc. was an American company that focused on the discovery, development, and commercialization of immunotherapies based on agenetically engineered platform based on Listeria monocytogenes (aka Lm).
+Advaxis Immunotherapies Inc. was an American company that focused on the discovery, development, and commercialization of immunotherapies based on a genetically engineered platform based on Listeria monocytogenes (aka Lm).
 The company merged with Ayala Pharmaceuticals, with the newly formed company beginning operations under the name Ayala Pharmaceuticals in January 2023.

 The Lm-based platform on which the company's products were based involves the use of an attenuated Lm, which secretes an antigen/adjuvant fusion protein and stimulates a patient's immune system (specifically their T cells) to mount an immune response to the secreted antigen.
 If the antigen is specifically found on cancerous cells, the result is an immune response targeting and eliminating the cancer.
 Treatments developed using this paradigm are referred to as Lm-LLO immunotherapies.

 The company had over fifteen constructs in various stages of development, both directly and through strategic collaborations with centers, such as the National Cancer Institute, Cancer Research UK, the Wistar Institute, the University of Pennsylvania, and the Department of Homeland Security,among others.
 The company also had a veterinary medicine program that was evaluating an Lm-LLO-based immunotherapy in a Phase 1 study in canine osteosarcoma.